Start your new blog today

 Wordpress general settings

-Once you click ‘Save Changes’ you will need to login to Wordpress again, this time under HTTPS instead of HTTP.
+Once you click ‘Save Changes’ you will need to login to WordPress again, this time under HTTPS instead of HTTP.
 If the browser shows no errors and there is a padlock icon in the address bar, then your certificate is working fine.

 The next step is to update all internal URLs within your site with the new HTTPS protocol.
 You can do this quickly using a plugin.
 I recommend the Better Search & Replace plugin.
 Not sure how to install a plugin?
 See my quick and easy guide.